 Purchase Disney Gift Cards for Special Occasions

-Since Disney vacations are often planned well in advance, Disney gift cards are the perfect way to save for your trip.
-They’re the prefect option to give to the kids (or yourself) for special occasions such as birthdays, graduations, weddings, anniversaries, and holidays.
+Since Disney vacations are often planned well in advance, Disney gift cards are the perfect way for saving money for Disney.
+They’re the perfect option to give to the kids (or yourself) for special occasions such as birthdays, graduations, weddings, anniversaries, and holidays.

-Disney gift cards can be used for purchases at participating locations at Walt Disney World Resort, Disneyland Resort, aboard Disney cruises, at Disney Store retail locations throughout the U.S. and on DisneyStore.com.
+Disney gift cards can be used for purchases at participating locations at Walt Disney World Resort, Disneyland Resort, aboard Disney cruises, and on DisneyStore.com.
 Disney Gift Cards can be used in the parks to buy merchandise, meals, recreational activities, pay for room charges at Disney-owned hotels, park tours, theme park admission tickets and annual passes (some restrictions may apply).

 Often, many retail and grocery stores will sell Disney Gift Cards.
-You can check your local stores such as Walgreen’s, Kroger, Target, Walmart, and more.
+You can check your local stores such as Walgreens, Kroger, Target, Walmart, and more.
+With a little time and planning, you can save money purchasing Disney Gift Cards.
+One option is to buy gift cards when they are discounted for store sales, like Black Friday.

 Sign up for a Disney Visa Rewards Card

 The Disney Rewards Visa Card from Chase Bank is Disney’s official reward credit card.
-As such, it offers cardholders a variety of Disney discounts, theme park perks, special promotions, advance vacation booking opportunities and more.
-While not the best rewards card available, it does present certain advantages for those who enjoy visiting Disney often or for those planning and saving for a Disney vacation far in advance.
+As such, it offers cardholders a variety of Disney discounts, theme park perks, special promotions, advance vacation booking opportunities, and more.
+While not the best rewards card available, it does present certain advantages for those who enjoy visiting Disney often or for those planning and saving money for Disney far in advance.
 To learn more, visit our Disney Rewards Visa Card page.

 Invest in a Disney Guide Book

-A good Walt Disney World guide book can be helpful in planning your vacation and helping to make choices that work well with your budget.
+A good Walt Disney World guide book can help plan your vacation and help to make choices that work well with your budget, helping to with saving money for Disney.
 Here are a few that guide books that TheMouseForLess recommends:

-TheMouseForLess has compiled a complete selection of selection of 2014 Disney Guide books in our MouseForLess Guide Book Store or visit your local library and read a current one for free.
+TheMouseForLess has compiled a complete selection of Disney Guide books or visit your local library and read a current one for free.

-Disney’s PhotoPass gives park guests the opportunity to have great high-resolution photos taken by Disney Photographers using state-of-the-art digital equipment at some of the parks’ most picturesque locations.
+Disney’s PhotoPass and Memory Maker photography services allow park guests to have great high-resolution photos taken by Disney photographers using state-of-the-art digital equipment at some of the parks’ most picturesque locations.
 Even better, your photos can be accessed, shared, and ordered online.

 While Disney’s PhotoPass service is free in the parks, keep in mind that it is not necessarily cheap to purchase these photos online.
-There are a number of discounts that can make purchasing your PhotoPass photos a little more affordable, though.
+There are several discounts that can make buying your PhotoPass photos a little more affordable, though.
+Often the most effective way to save on those family photos is to pre-order a photo package.

-To learn more Disney PhotoPass, Memory Maker, and more visit our PhotoPass and Memory Maker pages.
-There, you’ll also find money-saving tips and how to get a special discount offer when you pre-order the Disney PhotoPass Archive Disc or Memory Maker.
+To learn more, Disney PhotoPass, Memory Maker, and more visit our PhotoPass and Memory Maker pages.
+There, you’ll also find money-saving tips and how to get a special discount offer when you pre-order Memory Maker.

 Join TheMouseForLess Facebook Group

 Get all your vacation planning questions answered by our veteran members and group moderators on our Facebook discussion group.
-Our group cover all Disney Destinations and vacations such as Walt Disney World, Disneyland, Disney Cruise Line, Disneyland Paris, Disneyland Hong Kong, Tokyo Disneyland, Disney Vacation Club, plus share money saving ideas and tips.
+Our group covers all Disney Destinations and vacations such as Walt Disney World, Disneyland, Disney Cruise Line, Disneyland Paris, Disneyland Hong Kong, Tokyo Disneyland, Shanghai Disney, Aulani – A Disney Resort and Spa, Disney Vacation Club, plus share money-saving ideas and tips.
 To learn more or to join, click here.

-If you are thinking about a Walt Disney World Resort, Disneyland or Disney Cruise Line vacation, you’ll want to subscribe to our free and informative news letter: Magically Speaking.
-Twice each month this electronic publication is sent out to subscribers packed full of the latest tips and information concerning Disney destinations.
-To subscribe to Magically Speaking, simply click here and enter your email address.
+If you are thinking about a Walt Disney World Resort, Disneyland or Disney Cruise Line vacation, you’ll want to subscribe to our free and informative newsletter, The Mouse For Less Newsletter, and receive email alerts about special money-saving promotions to Disney destinations.
+To subscribe, click here and enter your email address.

-- Magic Your Way Vacation Packages for Every Budget
+- Disney Resort Hotel Vacation Packages for Every Budget

 - Walt Disney World Ticket Discounts